 Please refer to Figure 1 for a graphical depiction of the equilibrium contracts with nonbinding IC_L , and Figure 2 for the case when IC_L binds.
 In these pictures, the horizontal axis represents labor supply whereas the vertical axis represents wage, output or numéraire.
+The dashed curves are production functions, the solid lines are indifference curves, and the solid dots are contracts offered to the two types.
+These diagrams are standard in the aforementioned literatures addressing asymmetric information; see for example Mas-Colell, Whinston and Green (1995, Figure 14.C.2).
+Therefore, we do not describe their basics in detail.
+The implication that the voluntary participation constraints do not bind can be seen in the diagrams by noting that the vertical intercept of the indifference curves is above zero.
 Only the separating equilibrium where firms can distinguish worker types exist.